The Bottom Line

 - Strategic location guarding pass into Ulster led to an incorporation into the English garrison system in the 17th century.

 - Long used as military barracks, the complex has been converted into a museum complex in the 20th century.

-- Town center of Enniskillen is only a few minutes walk away - leave your car at the (free) car park and enjoy a walk (though it is quite hilly).
+- The busy and interesting town centre of Enniskillen is only a few minutes walk away - leave your car at the (free) car park and enjoy a walk (though it is quite hilly).

 Guide Review - Enniskillen Castle (County Fermanagh)

 Visitors to Enniskillen Castle are guided into the recently built Fermanagh County Museum (which fits into the general layout quite nicely, kudos to the planners).
 Apart from temporary exhibitions here the natural history and the archaeology of Fermanagh are detailed.
 Complete with cleverly arranged showcases of stuffed animals and scale dioramas.
 Further exhibitions on folk life and lace-making lead to a section on the delicate Belleek pottery manufactured a few miles away.

 Upon exiting this building you find yourself in the courtyard, looking at the back of the Watergate - a Scottish-style addition built by commander William Cole in the early 17th century.
 Still impressive, though the mighty cannon displayed next to it might make short work of these defenses.
 This actually is a German mortar captured by the Inniskillings in the First World War and sets the scene for the regimental museum in the castle's massive keep.